MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 ## Network layout

-This architecture deploys the workload in a single virtual network (virtual network).
+This architecture deploys the workload in a single virtual network.
 Network controls are a significant part of this architecture, and described in the [Security](#security) section.

 :::image type="content" source="./media/vm-baseline-network.svg" alt-text="IaaS baseline architectural diagram" lightbox="./media/vm-baseline-network.png":::